 Drawing on long established vernacular traditions, Arts & Crafts homes such as the Red House designed by Philip Webb for William Morris avoid rationalizing the exterior and naturally arrive at a façade filled with variety and visual interest.
 The surface is not reliant on any jarring tricks to stimulate the senses.
 Rather the restrained aesthetic is filled with similar details at a range of scales.
 Even the materials selected are textured and lively, notably the bricks laid in common bond with English corners.

 |Saint Petersburg Mosque|

 Despite having a great love for pattern design and using it extensively in my own work, I believe architectural design taught essentially as a rationalized discipline of the articulation of space has been very damaging.
-We don't live in space.
+We don't live in space, an abstract concept of nothingness.
+Rather, we inhabit a rich material reality.
+Even the air we breathe engages the senses with texture and scent, is a medium for light, warmth and sound.
 Our collective architectural heritage is clear evidence that pattern and architectural design are not necessarily antagonistic.
 Quite to the contrary, we need architectural design to reassert its position at the forefront of design in our built environment.
 An architecture rooted in nature and the earth that pattern loving craftsmen like myself can support with our hands and our hearts.

 Interested in more content on a Philosophy of Craft?

 Please visit my YouTube channel: A Craftsman's Philosophy